pdmosses/jensfest-agda/README.md

 > Agda code corresponding to a semantics of inheritance

-This repository contains the Agda source code for a paper ([Mosses 2024]) accepted for presentation at [JensFest] in October 2024.
+This repository contains the Agda source code for a paper ([Mosses 2024]) presented at [JensFest] in October 2024.
-The Agda types and function definitions correspond closely to those given in ([Cook 1989]; [Cook and Palsberg 1989]; [Cook and Palsberg 1994]).
+The Agda types and function definitions correspond closely to those given in highly-cited publications by William Cook and Jens Palsberg ([Cook 1989]; [Cook and Palsberg 1989]; [Cook and Palsberg 1994]).

 Agda verifies that the definitions given here are well-typed,